jon-jacky/home/commonplace.md

   the real number system that calculus needs.
 This is the *postulational approach*: list the properties you want numbers (or points or lines or whatever) to have, postulate that those properties hold, and see what consequences follow.
-But theres a problem with this method: how do we know that the postulates are true? ...
+But there's a problem with this method: how do we know that the postulates are true?

   For instance, consider the assertion that twice the cube root of 2 equals the cube root of 16.
 If we postulate the existence of a number